 The Crimson Room wasn't built for comfort.
 It wasn't built for anything soft, really.
 You didn't walk into it so much as get swallowed.
 The place had a way of sinking into you—slow and sticky, like blood drying under your nails.
-It smelled like burnt incense that never quite masked the coppery reek of old blood, and the smoke from years of cheap cigars and cheaper spellwork still clung to the beams.
-Every surface seemed stained with something—violence, secrets, the kind of silence that came after too many bad decisions.
+It smelled like burnt incense that never quite masked the coppery reek of old blood.
+Smoke from years of cheap cigars and cheaper spellwork still clung to the beams overhead.
+Every surface seemed stained with something—violence, secrets, the kind of silence that settled after too many bad decisions.

 Lucien stepped over the threshold and the shift hit him.
-The way it always did when moving back into the lower plane.
-Veilshade fell off like a weighted shroud, and Valthara Prime's filth pressed in.
-The Crimson Room, nestled in the city's bones, was one of the few places that didn't pretend.
+The way it always did when sliding back into the lower plane.
+Veilshade slipped off like a weighted shroud, and Valthara Prime's filth pressed in thick and unrelenting.
+The Crimson Room, nestled deep in the city's bones, was one of the few places that never pretended.
 No glamour, no neon grace.
-Just rust and rot and ghosts.
+Just rust, rot, and ghosts still clinging to the walls.

-The lanterns overhead threw out a tired red glow from rusted hooks, barely clinging to the ceiling.
-They buzzed in and out, casting long, sick shadows that crawled over the cracked walls in twitchy spasms.
-Not natural shadows.
-These moved like they remembered things.
+The lanterns overhead cast a tired red glow from rusted hooks, barely hanging to the cracked ceiling.
+Their light buzzed on and off, flickering long, sick shadows that crawled across the cracked walls in twitchy spasms.
+These weren't natural shadows.
+They moved like they remembered things.
 Bad things.
-And they pressed close, like they were waiting for someone to scream.
+And they pressed close, like they were waiting for someone to break down and scream.

 Lucien Blackmoore didn't flinch.
 He sank into the cracked leather chair at the back like it owed him a confession.
-The thing groaned under his weight, springs protesting, leather creaking in a way that felt almost familiar.
-Like the chair knew him, knew the weight he carried, and was already bracing for the next round.
+The springs groaned beneath his weight, leather creaking in a way that felt almost familiar—like the chair recognized the burden he carried and braced itself for the next round.

 His crimson coat bunched around him, faded in places where old spellfire had kissed it too close.
-The lining was split along one edge, threads frayed like nerves stretched too thin.
-Still, it had outlasted plenty who'd thought they could outplay him.
-He tugged the collar higher out of habit, hiding the edge of the Ledger nestled under his shirt.
+The lining split along one edge, threads frayed like nerves stretched too thin.
+Still, it had outlasted plenty who thought they could outplay him.
+He tugged the collar higher, hiding the edge of the Ledger nestled beneath his shirt.

 That damn thing had its own pulse now.
-Cold and steady, like it was keeping score of every secret he'd bought and every name inked in blood.
-The weight of it wasn't just physical anymore.
-It pressed inward.
-Into his ribs, his breath, his memory.
-Sometimes, when it pulsed wrong, he swore he could feel the names—whispered curses just behind his ear.
+Cold and steady, counting every secret he'd bought, every name inked in blood.
+The weight wasn't just physical anymore.
+It pressed inward—into his ribs, his breath, his memory.
+Sometimes, when it pulsed off-beat, he swore he could hear the names whispered just behind his ear, cursed and eager.

 His fingers drifted to the brass watch on his wrist.
-He rubbed at it with his thumb, slow and tired.
-The face was scratched, dulled from years of use, but the ticking hadn't missed a beat.
-Not like him.
-He spun it once, then caught it without looking.
-The motion had always helped him think.
+He rubbed it with his thumb, slow and tired.
+The face was scratched and dulled from years of use, but the ticking hadn't missed a beat—not like him.
+He spun it once and caught it without looking.
+The motion always helped him think.

 The door across the room looked worse than usual.
 Warped from heat or time—maybe both.
-Paint flaking like dry scabs, corners cracked, and there, low along the frame, was a fresh gouge.
+Paint flaked like dry scabs, corners cracked, and low along the frame was a fresh gouge.

 Cassian's sigil.

-Crude.
-Rushed.
-Like he'd dug it in with a broken blade and a shaking hand.
+Crude and rushed, like it had been dug in with a broken blade and a shaking hand.
 Lucien leaned forward, eyes narrowing.
-That mark wasn't just vandalism.
+That mark wasn't vandalism.
 It was a message.
-The kind that didn't come with subtlety.
-He'd seen Cassian's work before—when the man still had control, when the madness came dressed in purpose.
-This wasn't that.
+One that never came with subtlety.
+He'd seen Cassian's work before—when the man still had control, when madness had a purpose.
+This was different.

 This was Cassian slipping.